Dr. Elisabeth Kauder

 Since 2012, Dr. Kauder has been running her own practice for psychoanalysis in Stuttgart, where she also holds lectures at the C.G.
 Jung Institute, where she is deputy chairman.

-Having been a member of our charitable organization since 2007, Dr. Kauder was elected to the German Doctors’ Steering Committee in 2008 and has been its Chairman since 2011.
+Having been a member of our charitable organization since 2007, Dr. Kauder was elected to the German Doctors’ Supervisory Group in 2008 and has been its Chairman since 2011.
 She is also very well informed about the organization’s practical work, having attended projects in Kenya and Bangladesh and from her annual missions in India.